 Module M24 - M30 Semester 6 or 7 Duration of module 1 semester Type of module Elective How frequently is the module offered?
-Each semester Admission requirements None Level Major Transferability of the module Open to exchange students / students of other ESB bachelor programmes on request.
-Module coordinator/ Prof. Dr. Martin Mocker responsible Office: 5-111, Tel.: 07121 271 3123 professor martin.mocker@reutlingen-university.de Name of lecturer For contact details, see ESB website.
-Prof. Dr. Martin Mocker Language of instruction English Credits (ECTS) 5 Total workload 150 hours (60 hours lecture time, 90 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment Presentation of project teamwork; individual in-class contribution to case discussion Weighting of grade within overall programme 5/157 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: Students are expected to understand the ambiguity and complexity of defining and executing strategy in an increasingly global and increas- ingly digital world.
-They will be able to identify the key decisions-especially those pertaining to digitalization-driving long-term firm performance and understand how these decisions influence why some firms are more successful than others while still others fail.
+Each semester Admission require- ments None Level Major Transferability of the module Open to exchange students / students of other ESB bachelor programmes on request.
+Module coordinator/ responsible professor Prof. Dr. Martin Mocker Office: 5-111, Tel.: 07121 271 3123 martin.mocker@reutlingen-university.de Name of lecturer For contact details, see ESB website.
+Prof. Dr. Martin Mocker Language of instruc- tion English Credits (ECTS) 5 Total workload 150 hours (60 hours lecture time, 90 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment Presentation of project teamwork; individual in-class contribution to case discussion Weighting of grade within overall programme 5/157 Learning outcomes Upon completion of this course, participants will have developed the follow- ing competencies: Professional competencies: Students are expected to understand the ambiguity and complexity of defining and executing strategy in an increasingly global and increas- ingly digital world. • They will be able to identify the key decisions-especially those pertain- ing to digitalization-driving long-term firm performance and understand how these decisions influence why some firms are more successful than others while still others fail.
 This module contributes to the profile in Strategy, Leadership, or Digital Business.
 Methodological competencies:

 the capability to deal with complex, ambiguous situations by breaking problems down into parts, analyze the parts critically, weigh opposing arguments, present a synthesis and debate a decision in class as well as staying open to enhance or change decisions Social competencies: use feedback to improve their communication skills, their ability to work in teams, as well as defend their arguments in a discussion Personal competencies deal with ambiguous situations that do not have a definite "right or wrong" answer Course-specific contributions to AoL competency goals (CG 1-6) CG1: reinforced through using English as the course language.
-CG3: reinforced as it pertains to the ethical questions that come up in relation to strategic decisions such as exerting bargaining power over other stakeholders for competitive advantage.
+CG3: reinforced as it pertains to the ethical questions that come up in rela- tion to strategic decisions such as exerting bargaining power over other stakeholders for competitive advantage.
 CG4: assessed as the evaluated deliverables require analyzing strategic business challenges faced by actual companies and formulating how these can be solved with strategic management tools and frameworks.
 CG6: is assessed as the students analyze and discuss real-life cases on the impact of digital technologies.
-Content/ The course is organized around strategic decisions indicative syllabus 1.
+Content/ indicative syllabus The course is organized around strategic decisions 1.
 Overview: Strategic issues in the digital age 2.
 The impact of digital technologies on industry structure 3.
 Strategy implementation and business architecture 4.
 The role of digital technologies in gaining and sustaining competitive advantage 5.
 Multi-sided platforms 6.
-Digital transformation Teaching and learning methodology Discussion of cases (i.e. the narrative of a business manager facing a difficult problem that will be discussed in class); lectures; students also work in groups and are assigned projects.
+Digital transformation Teaching and learning methodology Discussion of cases (i.e. the narrative of a business manager facing a diffi- cult problem that will be discussed in class); lectures; students also work in groups and are assigned projects.
 Miscellaneous This module contributes to the profile in Strategy, Leadership, or Digital Business.
-Indicative reading list References and access to supplemental readings, videos, cases are provided during lectures; optional text book: General strategy concepts used in the course: Ghemawat, P. (2009).
-Strategy and the Business Landscape 3rd International Student edition.
+A substantial part of student's grade depends on their contribution to in- class discussion (continuous assessment).
+Indicative reading list References and access to supplemental readings, videos, cases are pro- vided during lectures; optional text book: General strategy concepts used in the course: Ghemawat, P. (2009).
+Strategy and the Business Landscape 3rd Interna- tional Student edition.
 Pearson.
 Ross, J.W. & Beath, C.M. & Mocker, M. (2019).
 Designed for Digital: How to Architect Your Business for Sustained Success.
 MIT Press.